Pope Pius XII: Medical theology

-Pius XII delivered numerous speeches to medical professionals and researchers.
-He addressed doctors, nurses, midwives, to detail all aspects of rights and dignity of patients, medical responsibilities, moral implications of psychological illnesses and the uses of psycho pharmaca.
-He also took on issues like the uses of medicine in terminally ill persons, medical lies in face of grave illness, and the rights of family members to make decisions against expert medical advice.
-Pope Pius XII often reconsidered previously accepted truth, thus he was first to determine that the use of pain medicine in terminally ill patients is justified, even if this may shorten the life of the patient, as long as life shortening is not the objective itself.
+Pius delivered numerous speeches to medical professionals and researchers.
+He addressed aspects of rights and dignity of patients, medical responsibilities, moral implications of psychological illnesses and the uses of psychopharmacology.
+He also took on issues like the uses of medicine in the terminally ill, medical lies in face of grave illness, and the rights of family members to make decisions against expert medical advice.
+Pius was the first pope to declare that the use of pain medicine in terminally ill patients is justified, even if this may shorten the life of the patient, as long as shortening life is not itself the objective.

 Family and sexuality

-Pope Pius XII developed an extensive theology of the family, taking issue with family roles, sharing of household duties, education of children, conflict resolution, financial dilemmas, psychological problems, illness, taking care of older generations, unemployment, marital holiness and virtue, common prayer, religious discussions and more.
-He accepted the rhythm method as a moral form of family planning, although only in limited circumstances, within the context of family.
+Pius developed an extensive theology of the family, addressing family roles, sharing of household duties, education of children, conflict resolution, financial dilemmas, psychological problems, illness, taking care of older generations, unemployment, marital holiness and virtue, common prayer, religious discussions and more.
+He accepted the rhythm method as a moral form of family planning, though only in limited circumstances, within the context of family.

 Theology and science

-To Pius XII, science and religion were heavenly sisters, different manifestations of divine exactness, who could not possibly contradict each other over the long term.
-Regarding their relation, his advisor Professor Robert Leiber wrote: "Pius XII was very careful not to close any doors prematurely.
+To Pius, science and religion were heavenly sisters, different manifestations of divine exactness, who could not possibly contradict each other over the long term.
+Regarding their relation, Leiber wrote: "Pius XII was very careful not to close any doors prematurely.
 He was energetic on this point and regretted that in the case of Galileo."

 Evolution of the human body

-In 1950, Pius XII promulgated Humani generis, which acknowledged that evolution might accurately describe the biological origins of the human form, but at the same time criticized those who "imprudently and indiscreetly hold that evolution ... explains the origin of all things".
-Catholics must believe that the human soul was created immediately by God.
-Since the soul is a spiritual substance, it is not brought into being through transformation of matter, but directly by God, whence the special uniqueness of each person.
-Fifty years later, Pope John Paul II, stating that scientific evidence now seemed to favour the evolutionary theory, upheld the distinction of Pius XII regarding the human soul.
+In 1950, Pius promulgated Humani generis, which acknowledged that evolution might accurately describe the biological origins of the human form, but criticized those who "imprudently and indiscreetly hold that evolution... explains the origin of all things".
+He asserted that since the soul is a spiritual substance, it is not brought into being through transformation of matter, but directly by God, whence the special uniqueness of each person.
+Fifty years later, John Paul II, stating that scientific evidence now seemed to favor evolutionary theory, upheld the distinction of Pius regarding the human soul.
 "Even if the human body originates from pre-existent living matter, the spiritual soul is spontaneously created by God."